-Step 1 Analysis.
-The three things or people that happened to you and made you feel less self-confident can’t ever be erased.
+The three things or people that happened to you and made you feel less self-confident will never ever be erased.
 They happened.
-The good news, beautiful, it’s over and you have identified it as hurtful.
+The good news, beautiful, it’s over, and you have identified it as hurtful.
 The key now is to literally remove yourself from the situations and/or people who cause you to feel less confident.

-I know right!?
+I know, right!?
 Easier said than done.
-But you have to, at the very least, try to avoid these situations if you can or meet them head on.
+But you have to have the belief that you can.
+Or, at the very least, try to avoid these situations if you can or meet them head-on.
 One of the people I identified who made me feel less self-confident was my husband.

 He has been there for me through all of the depression, despair, sadness, and death.
 However, he had a shitty way of dealing with me when I was upset.
 He would tell me to stop crying and act as if he couldn’t believe that I was crying AGAIN.
 Typical narcissist, right?
 Maybe.